Specicount/Specicount/README.md

 * *Team Developer* - The Team Developers are given an Area of Responsibility for work to be performed.
 This includes back-end and front-end work where required.

 The breakdown of Team Member's development Area of Responsibities (AOR) can be found below.
-This is purely the denotation of their software development responsibility, not including any admin, project management or documentation workload.
+This is purely the allocation of their software development responsibility, not including any admin, project management or documentation workload.

 | **Name** | **AOR** |
 | --- | --- |